 "Volunteer Emergency Worker" is defined as: a firefighter who does not receive monetary compensation for his or her services to a fire department or fire protection district and who does not work for any other fire department or fire protection district for monetary compensation.

 "Volunteer emergency worker" also means a person who does not receive monetary compensation for his or her services as a volunteer Emergency Medical Technician (licensed as an EMT-B, EMT-I, or EMT-P under the Emergency Medical Services (EMS) Systems Act, a volunteer ambulance driver or attendant, or a volunteer "First Responder," as defined in Sec.
-3.60 of the Emergency Medical Services (EMT) Systems Act), to a fire department, fire protection district, or other governmental entity and who does not work in one of these capacities for any ther fire department, fire protection district, or governmental entity for monetary compensation.
+3.60 of the Emergency Medical Services (EMT) Systems Act), to a fire department, fire protection district, or other governmental entity and who does not work in one of these capacities for any other fire department, fire protection district, or governmental entity for monetary compensation.

 "Volunteer emergency worker" also means a person who is a volunteer member of a county or municipal emergency services and disaster agency pursuant to the Illinois Emergency Management Agency Act, an auxiliary policeman appointed pursuant to the Municipal Code, or an auxiliary deputy appointed by a county sheriff pursuant to the Counties Code.